aditya2331/Satellite-Modem-Project/README.md

 ## Introduction
 The project involves implementation of a QPSK modem for a satellite communications link.
+Please find the complete system simulation script in the FinalTestbench folder.
 ### Features
 - Raised-cosine filter
 - Scrambling and descrambling